Start Date Oct - Dec 2017 (flexible)

 English Reading: Level 5, Writing: Level 5, Speaking: Level 5

 Open to Canadian Citizens and Permanent Residents only

-Overall purpose: To improve efficiency of the administrative and management system of resources of Pawe general hospital and strengthen services at district health facilities.
+Overall purpose: To improve the efficiency of the administrative and management system of resources of Pawe general hospital and strengthen services at district health facilities.

 - To support and coaching to the hospital management to set up an efficient management system of resources.

 - To act as the chief advisor to administrator on all administrative, financial and human resource issues.

 - To provide support in developing instruments to monitor and control the use of resources including infrastructure, equipment, and materials at the departmental level.

 - To train and transfer skill for the management bodies based on need assessments.

 - Participate in the preparation of budget, finalization of accounts and implementation of auditors comments

 - Conduct training needs assessments and conduct capacity building sessions to the hospital managements